 Get Legal Help After a Truck Accident in South Carolina

 If you have been hurt in an 18 wheeler crash caused by unsecured truck cargo in South Carolina, the Law Office of Kenneth E. Berger is here to help you and your family with the recovery process today.
-Contact us by phone at (803) 790-2800, use our online contact form to send an email, or use the live chat box on this page right now to get started.
+Call us today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.

 How do semi-truck tire problems cause car accidents?

 Semi-trucks, tractor-trailers, tankers, and other large vehicles are designed to take heavy punishment from frequent use, but they require constant maintenance to stay in operating condition.
-An issue with even a single tire can pose a real danger both to the truck and to other cars on the road, so it’s important that the operator of the truck follows all the rules, regulations, and good practices that the transportation industry has in place in order to drive safely and prevent accidents.
+An issue with even a single tire can cause a truck tire blowout accident, posing a real danger both to the truck and to other cars on the road.
+So— it’s important that the operator of the truck follows all the rules, regulations, and good practices that the transportation industry has in place in order to drive safely and prevent accidents.